YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter8.md

 // Error is caused by default value of configurable = false at Object.defineProperty firstly called.
 ```

+You can't change any attributes (except for writable) after you set configurable to false.

 #### Accessor Properties

 4 attirbutes to describe Accesor Property: